 Southbank Parklands is the area where Brisbane comes to play, especially on the weekends and school holidays.

-The Cultural Precinct is where the Gallery of Modern Art, State Library, Queensland Art Gallery and Queensland Museum is located.
+The Cultural Precinct contains the Gallery of Modern Art, State Library, Queensland Art Gallery, and Queensland Museum.

-It’s not only during the day that this area is popular.
-Southbank comes to life at night with the Collective Market Friday and Saturday nights and the lagoon a very popular place to cool off on a hot summer’s night.
+This area is popular not only during the day.
+Southbank comes to life at night, with the Collective Market on Friday and Saturday nights and the lagoon a very popular place to cool off on a hot summer’s night.

 Mt.
 Cootha

 A trip to Brisbane isn’t complete unless you’ve visited the top of Mt.
 Cootha.
-Here you can enjoy views over the city and Moreton Bay any time of the day or night.
+Here, you can enjoy views of the city and Moreton Bay, day or night.
 Sunrise and sunset are especially popular.

 Lone Pine Koala Sanctuary

-Lone Pine Koala Sanctuary is the place to come to if you only have time to visit Brisbane and want to see Koalas.
+Lone Pine Koala Sanctuary is the place to visit if you only have time to visit Brisbane and want to see koalas.
 You can have your photo taken with a Koala and see wildlife roaming around, calling this place home.

-You have plenty of other animals to see, such as Birds, Cassowary, Platypi, Flying Foxes, Lizards and Snakes or a couple of Dingo pups if you’re lucky.
+There are plenty of other animals to see, such as Birds, Cassowaries, Platypi, Flying Foxes, Lizards, and Snakes, or, if you’re lucky, a couple of dingo pups.

 Shows

-Once again, you have shows showing what our native birds and farm life is like.
-A Raptor Flight show and Sheep Dog Show allow you to see how agile the birds are and how skilled the dogs are in herding sheep.
+Once again, you have shows that give you an idea of what our native birds and farm life are like.
+A Raptor Flight show and a Sheep Dog Show allow you to see how agile the birds are and how skilled the dogs are in herding sheep.

 Rainbow Lorikeets

-At 9.45 am and 4 pm, there is the feeding of the Rainbow Lorikeets.
-These colourful, wild birds come into the designated area to be fed, and then you can have photos taken with them.
-A few often hang around during the day, so you might be lucky and see them around if you’re not there when the feeding is on.
+At 9.45 a.m. and 4 p.m., Rainbow Lorikeets are fed.
+These colourful wild birds come into the designated area to be fed, and then you can have photos taken with them.
+A few often hang around during the day, so you might be lucky and see them if you’re not there when the feeding is on.

 Koalas

-Of course, you really want to see the Koalas, and there are plenty of them.
+Of course, you want to see the koalas, and plenty are here.

 Have your photo taken with them or see how cute the joeys are with their Mums.

 The Mt.
-Cootha Botanic Gardens is a great place to get away from all the hustle and bustle of the city.
+Cootha Botanic Gardens is a great place to escape the city’s hustle and bustle.

-You can drive or catch a bus and enjoy the many walking trails around the mountain or take a stroll around the gardens.
+You can drive or catch a bus and enjoy the many walking trails around the mountain or the gardens.

-From arid deserts to the Japanese Gardens, there is a lot to see here.
+From arid deserts to the Japanese Gardens, there is much to see here.

 As this is at the base of Mt.
 Cootha, you could continue up the mountain for the views.